LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 * Compare your screen's display with the graphics in LoopDocs.
 Is something different or does yours have an error message?
 If you have an error message, does it guide you to the problem and solution?
 * If you are still stumped - reach out for help: [How to Find Help](../intro/loopdocs-how-to.md#how-to-find-help).

-## Repeat Builders

-Once those first-time steps are completed, subsequent updates are simple.
-Complete instructions are found on the [GitHub Update](gh-update.md) page of LoopDocs.